We’re still a month away from basketball on West End, but you wouldn’t know it by the crowd at Memorial Gym on Tuesday afternoon.

 It was NBA scouts, however, not fans, that surrounded the court to watch Vanderbilt basketball on the team’s pro day.
 While most scouts walked through the door with their eyes on freshman phenoms Darius Garland and Simi Shittu, the entire roster showcased a little bit of what’s to come this season.
 Here are five takeaways from Vanderbilt’s pro day:

 Shittu Recovering Smoothly

-Bryce Drew has been cautious with Simi Shittu, the top recruit in program history.
-Coming off a torn-ACL, Shittu was only recently cleared for contact drills, and Tuesday marked his first 5-on-5 action since his injury last January.
-But the 6’10 forward was out there participating in full, showcasing the talent that made him such a hot commodity coming out of high school.
+Bryce Drew has been cautious with Simi Shittu, who is the top recruit in program history.
+Recovering from a torn ACL, Shittu was only recently cleared for contact drills, and Tuesday marked his first 5-on-5 action since his injury last January.
+But the 6’10” forward was out there participating in full, showcasing the talent that made him such a hot commodity coming out of high school.

 “I feel great,” Shittu said.
 “Best my body’s ever felt.”